Stepiix/IMS/README.md

 SHO Model of logistics - delivery/transport of goods and materials

-Modeling structure and operations of company kovosrot.
+Modeling structure and operations of company BUWOL METAL.
 Experiments and monitoring the economy of operations to save money and suggest possible changes.